 Nevertheless, some people would want to know about the length of time these edibles can stay in the system because they simply want to know which one can give them an extended high.
 Whatever the purpose of wanting to know about how long edibles can last in the system, it would be good to know some of these facts.

 What is Edible Marijuana?

 Edible marijuana is drinks or foods that were made together with marijuana in the recipe.
 These edibles were used both for recreation and medication.
-Although there can be some healing effects from consuming raw marijuana, it should be heated to produce the psychedelic effects.
+Although there can be some healing effects from consuming raw marijuana, it should be heated to produce psychedelic effects.

 Because the study has demonstrated marijuana to have essential medical usages, numerous states have approved using it for medicinal purposes.
 Edible marijuana that has both CBD and THC offer a high and also helps to reduce inflammation, pain, and nausea.
-Edible marijuana that only has CBD do not exhibit psychedelic effect, although efficient for abbreviating inflammation and pain, and regulating epileptic seizures.
+Edible marijuana that only has CBD do not exhibit a psychedelic effect, although efficient for abbreviating inflammation and pain, and regulating epileptic seizures.

 How Long Does Edible Marijuana Stay in Your System – Will It Stay A While?

-If you are putting so much mental pressure on yourself thinking how long does edible marijuana stay in your system, well, you should know by now that there is no definite study about the subject.
+If you are putting so much mental pressure on yourself thinking how long does edible marijuana stays in your system, well, you should know by now that there is no definite study about the subject.
 It relies on the kind of edible you have eaten as well as the doses, plus the metabolism and chemistry of your body.
 Yes, some bodies are capable of processing edible marijuana faster compared to others.

 However, to provide you a comprehensive explanation, it would be fair to point out that the effects of edible marijuana can stay anywhere in between 2 to 24 hours while the THC content of the edible marijuana you consumed can stay in the saliva, urine, or blood for 1 day to 3 months.